9 December 2025

 I think it’s a good idea to dive into your closet before every new season.
 When you take your clothes out of your closet, you often bump into things you forgot you owned.
 Instead of putting those aside, think about how you can combine them in new ways and organise your closet accordingly.

-Ethical fashion stylist Thais Britta offers various services.
-Rediscover your current wardrobe with a ‘Personal Closet Detox’.
+Fashion stylist Thais Britta offers various services.
+Rediscover your current wardrobe with a‘Personal Closet Detox’.
 During this session, you will learn how to create new styles and unlock the full potential of your wardrobe.

 What is important to discover your own style?